 Xeroderma pigmentosum is an autosomal recessive disorder .
-This means you must have two copies of an abnormal gene in order for the disease or trait to develop.
+This means you must have 2 copies of an abnormal gene in order for the disease or trait to develop.
 So, the disorder is inherited from both your mother and father.

 - Sunburn that does not heal after just a little bit of sun exposure